ratify-project/ratify/docs/developer/verifier.md

 2. verificationCertStores:

-Cert store is a mapping from certificate group to certStores.
-A certificate store resource defines the list of certificate to fetch from the provider, here is an example of fetching azure keyvault certificates using workload identity.
-Note, version is optional, the latest version is fetched.
-It is recommended to pin to a version, if you create a new version of the certificate , please update the Cert store CR so the latest version.
-CertStore is only available in K8 scenario, customer can used nameStore filters.
+A [certificate store](../../config/samples/config_v1alpha1_certstore_akv.yaml) resource defines the list of certificate to fetch from a provider.
+It is recommended to pin to a specific certificate version, on certificate rotation, customer should update the custom resource to specify the latest version.

-When verificationCertStores exist, verification certs is ignored.
+ `CertificateStore` is only available in K8 runtime, VerificationCertStores supersedes verificationCerts.
+In the following example, the verifier's configuration references 4 `CertificateStore`, certStore-akv, certStore-akv1, certStore-akv2 and certStore-akv3.

+verificationCertStores property defines a collection of cert store objects.
+[Trust policy](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md) is a policy language that indicates which identities are trusted to produce artifacts.
+The following example shows a generic and permissive policy.
+Here, ca:certs is the only trust store specified and the certs suffix corresponds to the certs certification collection listed in the verificationCertStores section.

-A sample notary verifier with verificationCertStores defined
+A sample notary verifier with verificationCertStores defined:
 ```json=
 apiVersion: config.ratify.deislabs.io/v1alpha1
 kind: Verifier